vvsagar/py-oxyroot/README.md

 ## Performance

-`oxyroot` is designed to be fast.
+`oxyroot` is intended to be fast.
 Here is a simple benchmark comparing the time taken to read all branches of a TTree with `uproot` and `oxyroot`.

 ```python
 import oxyroot